sgjava/ubuntu-mini/README.md

 ### Build kernel for Linux
 I had issues with the MK808 and internal wireless network building my own kernels.
-From various forum posting it looks like others have had success, so all I can say is good luck.
+From various forum postings it looks like others have had success, so all I can say is good luck.

 #### Requirements